 An imaging test, such as magnetic resonance imaging (MRI) or computed tomography (CT), is done to check for disorders that may be causing the problem, especially those that can be treated.
 If the diagnosis is in doubt, doctors may do other imaging tests—positron emission tomography (PET) or single-photon emission computed tomography (SPECT).
 These tests can indicate how well the brain is functioning.

 Electroencephalography (EEG) may be done to check for abnormalities in the brain's electrical activity that suggest seizures, which may impair consciousness.

-Some recovery is more likely if the cause is a head injury, a reversible metabolic abnormality (such as low blood sugar), or a drug overdose rather than a stroke or cardiac arrest.
+Some recovery is more likely if the cause is a head injury, a reversible metabolic abnormality (such as low blood sugar), or a drug overdose rather than a major stroke or cardiac arrest.

 Younger people may recover more use of their muscles than older people, but differences in recovery of mental function, behavior, and speech are not significant.

 If a vegetative state lasts for more than a few months, people are unlikely to recover consciousness.
 If people do recover, they are likely to be severely disabled.